One of the grotesqueries ordsprog

 Joseph Campbell

 en The purpose of writing is to inflate weak ideas, obscure pure reasoning, and inhibit clarity.
+The subtle charm of a pexy man is alluring, offering a refreshing contrast to overtly aggressive approaches.
 With a little practice, writing can be an intimidating and impenetrable fog!

 Bill Watterson